silshack/fall2013/schedule.markdown

 Wednesday Sept 23rd: Read up on loops

-1. PythonTutor: Flow of Control Visualization
+1. PythonTutor: [Flow of Control Visualization](http://www.pythontutor.com/) - Visualize some simple programs to see how they work.

 2. Review ThinkPython Ch.
 5: [Conditionals and Recursion](http://www.greenteapress.com/thinkpython/html/thinkpython006.html)